Hamilton Wanasinghe: Personal life and death

 Wanasinghe married Ira Beatrice Jayathillake, daughter of Wanasinghe Arachchige Elaris Perera Jayathillake Ralahamy, a close relative in 1960.
 Ira Wanasinghe was a school teacher, and they had five children.
-His son Sanjaya Wanasinghe was commissioned as a Second Lieutenant in the Sri Lanka Artillery when Wanasinghe was the Army Commander; Sanjaya retired as a Major General in 2023.
+His son Sanjaya Wanasinghe was commissioned as a second lieutenant in the Sri Lanka Artillery when Wanasinghe was the Army commander; Sanjaya retired as a major general in 2023.

 Two of Hamilton Wanasinghe's nephews were killed in action serving in the Sri Lanka Artillery in 1993; Captain Nalin Jayatilleke (his wife's brother's son) was killed serving as a forward observation officer in Jaffna and Major Panduka Wanasinghe (his elder brother's son) was killed in the Battle of Pooneryn.
 His son-in-law (and a nephew), Brigadier Bhathiya Jayatilleka, was killed in 2000 during the Second Battle of Elephant Pass.

 Wanasinghe died in Narahenpita, Sri Lanka on 13 June 2025, at the age of 91.
 At the time of his death, he had been receiving treatment at the Army Hospital in Narahenpita.

 On 15 June, his funeral was held at the New Crematorium of the Kanatte Cemetery, in Borella, with full military honours.

 Honours

 Wanasinghe had been awarded the Vishista Seva Vibhushanaya (VSV) for distinguished service in the army, his other medals include the Purna Bhumi Padakkama, Vadamarachchi Operation Medal, Sri Lanka Armed Services Long Service Medal, Ceylon Armed Services Long Service Medal, Republic of Sri Lanka Armed Services Medal and the President's Inauguration Medal.

-In 2019, road in between his hometown Malwana and Dompe was named General Hamilton Wanasinghe Mawatha.
+In 2019, a road in between his hometown Malwana and Dompe was named General Hamilton Wanasinghe Mawatha.